Failure to stop after an accident – the legal penalties

 If injury has been caused as a result of the accident, it is also required that insurance details are exchanged and if that is not possible then they must be exchanged afterwards and if not the accident must be reported to the police within 24 hours of the accident occurring.

 The offences are separate, although it is common for both failing to stop and failing to report an accident being charged at the same time.
-Legal defence to both charges is available and it is necessary to carefully consider the circumstances before deciding how to plead to the charges.
+Legal defence to both charges are available and it is necessary to carefully consider the circumstances before deciding how to plead to the charges.

 The penalties for “failing to stop after an accident” or “failing to report an accident” are significant.
-The Court can impose a prison sentence and will certainly consider adding further driving penalties, such as between 5-10 penalty points to a driving licence or a driving disqualification.
+The court can impose a prison sentence and will certainly consider adding further driving penalties, such as between 5-10 penalty points to a driving licence or a driving disqualification.

-What to do if you are accused of failing to stop after an accident?
+What to do if you are accused of failing to stop after an accident

 We have extensive experience in advising and defending these matters, so contact us to discuss your situation and receive immediate assistance and help.